apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Joe Biden's personal aides get involved in his relatives' business dealings**
+**Here's every iPhone model that will support Apple's upcoming AI features (for now)**

-You can read more about it [here](https://www.politico.com/news/2024/06/08/joe-biden-aides-family-business-dealings-00161476).
+You can read more about it [here](https://www.zdnet.com/article/heres-every-iphone-model-that-will-support-apples-upcoming-ai-features-for-now/).

 ## Requirements
 - Python 3.8